abolfazl6678/Healthcare-Cost-Caltech-Capstone-Project/README.md

 - Merge tables properly and perform related processes.
 - Analyze effects of factors on average cost of hospitalization.

 ---

+## Results & Insights  ????

+- Smoking status, BMI, and major surgeries were among the strongest predictors of healthcare costs.
+- Random Forest performed best with the lowest RMSE and highest R².
+- Visualizations provided key insights into how demographic and medical variables impact cost.
+---

 ## Project Structure ???